The Design of Slang’s Intermediate Representation (IR)

 • As a particular case of analysis and optimization, it should be possible to validate flow-dependent properties of an input function/program (e.g., whether an [unroll] loop is actually unrollable) using the IR, and emit meaningful error messages that reference the AST-level names/locations of constructs involved in an error.

-• It should be posible to compile modules to the IR separately and then “link” them in a way that depends only on IR-level (not AST-level) constructs.
+• It should be possible to compile modules to the IR separately and then “link” them in a way that depends only on IR-level (not AST-level) constructs.
 We want to allow changing implementation details of a module without forcing a re-compile of IR code using that module (what counts as “implementation details”) is negotiable.

 • There should be a way to serialize IR modules in a round-trip fashion preserving all of the structure.
 As a long-term goal, the serialized format should provide stability across compiler versions (working more as an IL than an IR)